 One of the recent studies was conducted by the AAA Foundation of Traffic Safety using Washington state accident data.
 The study looked at the number of drivers with THC in their system at the time of a fatal accident in the year before and the year after marijuana became available for purchase.
 The study found that twice as many drivers were found to have THC (the active chemical in the drug) in their systems when a fatal crash occurred after marijuana became legal.
 Since THC can remain in the system long after the intoxicating effects have worn off, this result could be the result of correlation rather than causation, but it is nevertheless important for lawmakers to consider.

 The Highway Loss Data Institute (HLDI) examined the rate of collision claim reports in three states that had recently legalized recreational marijuana use (Colorado, Washington and Oregon) and compared them to those of neighboring states.
 Collision claims are those filed for physical damage after a crash, and are typically filed by the at fault driver themselves.
 The study found that, while rates varied among the three states, the rates increased by 3% in states that permitted the legal sale of non-medical marijuana.

-If you or someone you love has been injured in a crash with an intoxicated driver in New York, find out if you have a right to money damages for your injuries by contacting the knowledgeable, dedicated, and determined Hudson Valley personal injury lawyers at Rusk, Wadlin, Heppner & Martuscello, LLP for a consultation on your case, in Kingston at 845-331-4100, and in Marlboro at 845-236-4411.
+If you or someone you love has been injured in a crash with an intoxicated driver in New York, find out if you have a right to money damages for your injuries by contacting the knowledgeable, dedicated, and determined Kingston car accident lawyer at Rusk Wadlin Heppner & Martuscello, LLP for a consultation on your case, in Kingston at 845-331-4100, and in Marlboro at 845-236-4411.